 St Helens GP respiratory clinic – 03 6351 0007

 Community pharmacies have joined the Tasmanian Government in rolling out the COVID-19 vaccination program across the state.
-Approved pharmacies are delivering the AstraZeneca vaccine to people aged 60 and over.
+Approved pharmacies are delivering the Moderna (Spikevax) vaccine to people aged 12 and older and giving the AstraZeneca vaccine to people aged 60 and over.
 As the roll-out progresses, more pharmacies across Tasmania will become part of the vaccination program.
-Use the Vaccine Eligibility Checker to find a participating pharmacy in your area.
-Current advice is that AstraZeneca is the preferred vaccine for people aged 60 and over.
+Use the Vaccine clinic finder to find a participating pharmacy in your area.
 Visit Australian Government Department of Health for more information.